justicephysics/humanos2.0/pravaha-bihar-convergence.md

 </script>
 # 🏛️ Pravaha and the Reawakening of Bihar — The Convergence of Y‑Nodes

 *In ~2009, a failed businessman from Bihar asked a question that broke the algebra of democracy: “Government is elected by people + Government manages education + Education system is ruined = HOW?”
-Sixteen years later, that question has grown into the Virtual Nalanda.
+Sixteen years later, that question has grown into the Justice Physics Nalanda.
 And now, in 2026, Pramath Raj Sinha—founder of Ashoka University, founding dean of ISB, a son of Bihar—is launching Pravaha, a new university in the state.
 The Y‑nodes are converging.
 The ancient Nalanda is reawakening in multiple forms at once.*

 ---